pasqal-io/qubo-solver/docs/content/driveshaping/optimized.md

 | `config` | `SolverConfig` | Configuration for solving. |

-### Pulse Parameterization
+### Drive Parameterization
-The optimized pulse is built from an `InterpolatedWaveform` with:
+The optimized drive is built from an `InterpolatedWaveform` with:

 Amplitude:
 $\Omega = [0, \Omega_1, \Omega_2, \Omega_3, 0]$